gebeyehu08/Objective_Data-analytics-python/bach/docs/source/example-notebooks/modelhub-basics.rst

 .. doctest:: modelhub
 	:skipif: engine is None

+	>>> # We'll do a lot of operations on the data in the df DataFrame.
+To make this easier for the
+	>>> # BigQuery, we tell Bach to materialize the current DataFrame as temporary table.
+	>>> # This statement has no direct effect, but any invocation of head() on the DataFrame later
+	>>> # on will consist of two queries: one to create a temporary table with the current state of the
+	>>> # DataFrame, and one that queries that table and does subsequent operations.
+	>>> if is_bigquery(df.engine):
+	...     df = df.materialize(materialization='temp_table')

+.. doctest:: modelhub
+	:skipif: engine is None

 	>>> # calculate the share of new users per day using results from two aggregation models
 	>>> new_user_share = modelhub.agg.unique_users(df[df.is_new_user]) / modelhub.agg.unique_users(df)
 	>>> new_user_share.sort_index(ascending=False).head(10)